Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 ## `types` library
 The `types` library contains functions for constructing explicit primitives.
 The name of a function corresponds directly to the type.
+See [Explicit primitives](#user-content-explicit-primitives) for more information.

 Type              | Primitive
 ------------------|----------